 Doyal and Paula have been married since 1968 and they have one granddaughter, Caitlin.
-“Caitlin plays soccer now, so I am becoming a soccer fan,” says Doyal.
+“Caitlin played soccer, so I becaame a soccer fan,” says Doyal.
 “When she first started playing soccer she played goalie, and would not start the game until ‘Papaw’ was in his place behind the goal to coach and encourage her.
 Caitlin turned 18 years old July 30, 2020.

 Doyal and Paula met the day Doyal came home from active duty from the Army in 1965.
 “I was in the Army Reserves for several years after my discharge.
 Paula laughs and says ‘it was love at first sight when I stepped off the bus at the bus terminal’ … but it took her four years to convince me it was love at first sight for me, too!”
 Doyal and Paula’s first date was the day after Paula turned 18 years old.
 Doyal was 23 at that time.